gregcscott/around_method/README.md

 ## Usage

+AroundMethod is automatically available on all classes.

-AroundMethod currently only supports wrapping _around_ methods. _Before_ and _after_ composition is planned for the future.
+Currently, AroundMethod only supports wrapping _around_ methods. _Before_ and _after_ composition is planned for the future.

 #### Around